marirs/tumblr-to-minimalio-portfolio/README.md

 - **Tumblr Import** — Fetch and selectively import photo, video, and text posts from any public Tumblr blog.
 - **Image Sideloading** — Downloads Tumblr images into your WordPress media library and sets them as featured images.
-- **Gutenberg Blocks** — Optionally embed images as Gutenberg image blocks in post content.
+- **Smart Image Handling** — Single image posts get a featured image only; multi-image posts get the first as featured and the rest as Gutenberg gallery blocks.
 - **Video Support** — Embeds Vimeo and other video posts with proper Gutenberg embed blocks.
 - **Duplicate Detection** — Skips posts that have already been imported.
 - **Tag Preservation** — Maps Tumblr tags to Portfolio Tags taxonomy.